Ottawa Friend of the Court is now offering online dispute resolution for families of Ottawa

 - Matthew J. Schmid, Assistant Friend of the Court - Field Services

-- Kathy E. Winston, Assistant Friend of the Court - Internal Operations
+- Kathy E. Covington, Assistant Friend of the Court - Internal Operations